sshyran/parsedown-party/README.md

 This plugin lets you use [Markdown](https://github.com/erusev/parsedown) for individual posts on a case-by-case basis.
 [Markdown can be activated](https://github.com/thephpleague/html-to-markdown) using a toggle in the post editor submit box.
 When enabled, it replaces the WordPress post editor with [CodeMirror](https://make.wordpress.org/core/2017/10/22/code-editing-improvements-in-wordpress-4-9/) in Markdown mode.

 Works on posts using the [Classic Editor](https://en-ca.wordpress.org/plugins/classic-editor/).
-Gutenberg currently not supported.
+Gutenberg is currently not supported.

 ## Screenshots